TingtingAn/googleima-ios-binding/README.md

-# FMDB - Xamarin iOS Binding Library
+# Google IMA - Xamarin iOS Binding Library

-For detail of how to use this library, please refer to its [original guideline](https://github.com/ccgus/fmdb) This binding library is intend to use as a lib including for other bindings.
+This is the binding library for Goole IMA library on iOS.
-For SQLite in Xamarin, plz use SQLite.NET for much better stability and APIs.
+Plz follow the official guide from Google [here](https://developers.google.com/interactive-media-ads/);

 ```
-Install-Package Naxam.FMDB.iOS
+Install-Package Naxam.GoogleIMA.iOS
 ```